The Presidency

 In Last 6 Elections, There Were Near-Misses in 2020 and 2004 and Second-Place Presidents in 2000 and 2016

 Because the Electoral College decides, States vote for President, not people.
 Gerrymandering can create one party States in which legislatures get to decide who wins, not voters.
-SCOTUS acceptance of Moore v Harper could solidify that.
-President may not be the voter's choice.
+Presidents are most likely not the voter's choice.

 Trump admired authoritarians, acted out the authoritarians playbook, mused that he might be President for life, and is working elections to assure one party rule.
 The Supreme Court could have stopped him, but didn’t.
 As Republican cult-like Senators blocked impeachment and vital legislation, Congress was paralyzed.
 Government is dysfunctional in the face of a deadly pandemic.